FilipiMachado/esports-project/README.md

 $ cd esports-project
 ```

-To start the web project, follow this steps:
+To start the WEB project, follow this steps:
 ```bash
 # Install the dependencies
 $ npm install